-Vahey et al. (2015) report both Confidence Intervals (CI) and Credibility Intervals (CR which attempt to estimate the generalizability of the meta-effect size (Field & Gillett, 2010; Hunter & Schmidt, 2004).
-Vahey et al. (2015) state that such “Credibility Intervals are generally wider and thus more conservative than corresponding Confidence Intervals” (p.61), however, this is not the case: Confidence Intervals and Credibility Intervals have different estimands, and therefore the two have no correlation.
+Vahey et al. (2015) reported both Confidence Intervals (CI) and Credibility Intervals (CR which attempt to estimate the generalizability of the meta-effect size (Field & Gillett, 2010; Hunter & Schmidt, 2004).
+Vahey et al. (2015) stated that such “Credibility Intervals are generally wider and thus more conservative than corresponding Confidence Intervals” (p.61), however, this is not the case: Confidence Intervals and Credibility Intervals have different estimands.
 Confidence Intervals quantify the precision of the estimate given sampling error (i.e., within-study variance, σ2), whereas Credibility Intervals are a function of between-study variance (τ2: see Field & Gillett, 2010, equations 2, 3, 4, and 5).
 A third type of interval, Prediction Intervals (PI), take both into account and are often reported for meta-analyses (e.g., within the metafor R package).
 It is true that PIs are at least as wide as Confidence Intervals, however, this is not because they are more 'conservative' than Confidence Intervals but because they quantify a different property under different assumptions.
-It is unclear whether this discrepancy in Vahey et al. (2015) was due to (a) a misinterpretation of Credibility Intervals, or (b) whether they actually calculated PIs but mislabelled them as Credibility Intervals.
+It is unclear whether this discrepancy in Vahey et al. (2015) was due to (a) a misinterpretation of Credibility Intervals, or (b) whether the analyses in that article calculated PIs but mislabeled them as Credibility Intervals, or some other alternative.
 In order to attempt to resolve this for the purpose of verification, it is useful to define all three to highlight the differences between them: 95% CI=r ±1.96σ2 #2

 95% CR=r ±1.96τ2 #3